mkapri1/Lexical-Syntax-Analyzer/README.md

-# Lexical and Syntax Analyzer for my programming language
+# Lexical and Syntax Analyzer